Francis de Groot: Charges

 The charges were heard on 1, 4, 5, and 6 April 1932 in the Central Police Court in Liverpool Street, Sydney before John Laidlaw, Chief Stipendiary Magistrate of New South Wales.

 While the first and third charges laid against him were dismissed, the Magistrate did find de Groot guilty of offensive behaviour in Bradfield Highway – a public place.
 He was fined the maximum penalty of £5, with £4 in costs.
-The Magistrate found that "... the actions of the defendant were grossly offensive, provocative, and clearly unlawful."
+The Magistrate found that "... the actions of the defendant were grossly offensive, provocative, and clearly unlawful".

-Later De Groot sued the Commissioner of police for wrongful arrest, and case was eventually settled out of court with De Groot receiving damages amounting to £69/1/9.
+Later, de Groot sued the Commissioner of police for wrongful arrest, and case was eventually settled out of court with de Groot receiving damages amounting to £69/1/9 (£ or $138.18).

 Horse

 The horse ridden by de Groot at the opening ceremony was a 16.2-hand chestnut named "Mick".
 The horse belonged to a Pymble schoolgirl, Margo Reichard, and was borrowed by the leader of the New Guard, Eric Campbell, from her father Albert Reichard.
 After the escapade, the horse was initially taken to the Mounted Police Barracks before being returned to its owner.
-In about 1933 the horse had a fall while being ridden by Albert Reichard, and had to be put down.
+In about 1933 the horse had a fall while being ridden by Albert Reichard, and was put down.

 Later life

 After the court case he sued for wrongful arrest on the grounds that a police officer had no right to arrest an officer of the Hussars.
 An out-of-court settlement was reached, and de Groot's ceremonial sword was returned to him.
 He later returned to Ireland, where he died on 1 April 1969.

 Before his death, de Groot indicated he would like to see the sword returned to Australia.
 In 2004, the sword was found on a farm in County Wicklow, in the possession of de Groot's nephew.
 Plans were announced to have it valued and returned to Australia, possibly as a display at the National Museum of Australia.
-However, the Museum was outbid by Paul Cave, the founder and chairman of BridgeClimb Sydney, the tourism company that conducts climbs across the Harbour Bridge.
-The sword was presented to Bridge Climb Sydney by prior students of Blackrock College, De Groot's old school, during a school reunion for ex-students now living in Australia.
+However, the museum was outbid by Paul Cave, the founder and chairman of BridgeClimb Sydney, the tourism company that conducted climbs across the Harbour Bridge.
+The sword was presented to Bridge Climb Sydney by prior students of Blackrock College, de Groot's old school, during a school reunion for ex-students now living in Australia.